Vice-Chancellor of Banaras Hindu University

-Applications for the appointment of vice-chancellor of Banaras Hindu University are invited openly by the Ministry of Education, which recommends the candidate to the president of India.
+Applications for the appointment of vice-chancellor of Banaras Hindu University are invited openly by the Ministry of Education, which shortlists candidates interviewed by its search committee.
+The shortlisted candidates are recommended to the President of India.
 Upon their satisfaction, the president appoints the vice-chancellor.
 Per the BHU Act, vice-chancellors of the university have a three-year tenure in the office.
-They are, however, eligible for a second term of appointment upon expiration of the first term.
-The maximum age for holding the office is 65 years.
+They are, however, eligible for a second term of appointment upon expiration of the first term with preferably not more than 67 years of age.
+The maximum age for holding the office is 70 years.
 When a vice-chancellor leaves office by the means of retirement, resignation, death, or ill-health, the rector assumes the office as officiating vice-chancellor to avoid interregnum.

-There have been 28 vice-chancellors since the establishment of the university.
+During the British Indian and Indian Dominion administration, the appointments were made by the Governor General.

-On 7 January 2022, Prof. Sudhir K. Jain took office as the current and 28th vice-chancellor of Banaras Hindu University.
+There have been 29 vice-chancellors since the establishment of the university.
+Ajit Kumar Chaturvedi was appointed as the 29th Vice-Chancellor in July 2025, and took charge on 1 August 2025.

 Chronological list

-The vice-chancellors of Banaras Hindu University, in the chronological order, are as follows:
+The vice-chancellors of Banaras Hindu University, in chronological order, are as follows: